thereaper90917/ZTM-Python-Discord-Bot-Almuni/README.md

 ## Getting Started

 This project was created using the latest version of discord.py.
-You can find the docs [here](https://discordpy.readthedocs.io/en/latest/)
+You can find the documentation [here.](https://discordpy.readthedocs.io/en/latest/)

 ### Prerequisites
 * python v3.7